Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 10th Day: Trakai Castle and Lake Galve (Lithuania)

 Parking in Trakai posed a challenge, but resourceful local residents opened their gardens for public parking.
-Opting for this option, we drove into one such garden, paid a fee of two Euros, and were assigned a parking spot.
+Choosing this alternative, we entered one of these gardens, paid a modest fee of two Euros, and were promptly allocated a parking spot.

 Trakai Castle